juliandreas/dire-cli/README.md

    dire init
    ```

    This creates a `.dire.toml` file in your project root.
 Edit it to match your project structure.
-You can also reference the [config.template.toml](config.template.toml) for all available options.
+See [CONFIGURATION.md](CONFIGURATION.md) for complete configuration reference.

    Note: The `.dire.toml` config file is optional.
 You can configure everything via CLI flags (see [Configuration Override Flags](COMMANDS.md#configuration-override-flags)).
 However, the TOML file offers quality-of-life features like glossary management and multiple pre-configured providers for quick switching.